tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

 	For each port hat we use we need to keep separate variable names for source, filter and destination.
 As separate ports should be aligned to different facilities.

 ### Configuration for docker services
+ - Now we need to tell our docker services to interact wth syslog-ng on the configured port and the filtered out facility.
+ - Docker privide us with the option of `logging`. foll

+2.  touch /var/log/bnext.log

+3.  chown root:adm /var/log/bnext.log

+4. Restart

+1.  service syslog-ng restart

+That takes care of configuring syslog-ng

 ```
 1.